 Alongside the phased introduction of reassessment activity, we will continue to take new claims for PIP across Great Britain.

-We won’t ask the majority of existing DLA claimants to claim until 2015 and onwards.
+We’ll start to ask the majority of existing DLA claimants to claim from later in 2015 and onwards.
 We will write to individuals in plenty of time and they do not need to contact DWP now.
 We expect to have contacted everyone who needs to claim PIP by late 2017.

 Providing information about PIP